 When working with My-T-Mouse & Recorder - make sure that

-My-T-Mouse does not obscure any window you will be working with and you may NOT start a macro with a keyboard short-cut from
+My-T-Mouse does not obscure any window you will be working with and you may NOT start a macro with a keyboard short-cut from left your keyboard and use the keyboard short-cut.

 My-T-Mouse.